Trade Show Vendor Application & Contract

 5. All aisles must be kept free of equipment, displays, etc.

-6. Participant sales of food and/or beverage for consumption in the building shall be made ONLY with the permission of the building concessionaire.
+6. Participant sales of food and/or beverages for consumption in the building shall be made ONLY with the permission of the building concessionaire.

-7. The show management reserves the right to reject any applicant for space at any time, and reserves the right to regain possession of any space by refunding to the applicant or participant the amount paid for the space.
+7. The show management reserves the right to reject any applicant for space at any time and reserves the right to regain possession of any space by refunding the applicant or participant the amount paid for the space.
+No refunds will be given after the start of the show on Thursday, March 14, 2024 at 12:01 am.

 8. Horses and participants must be turned out in the best manner possible.
 Show clothing and tack preferred.
 Poorly presented and unmannerly horses may be excused from demonstrations.

-9. All horses must conform to general health requirements and regulations and must have a current health certificate (within 30 days of Expo).
-Horses traveling from out of state must have a negative Equine Infectious Anemia Test (AGID/Coggins or Elisa) that is dated no more than 6 months prior to the date of arrival and brand inspection papers.
-In addition, any horse that travels a distance of more than 75 miles to Expo, whether from in or out of state, must have brand inspection papers.
+9. All horses must conform to general health requirements and regulations and must have a current health certificate (within 30 days of the Expo).
+Horses traveling from out of state must have a negative Equine Infectious Anemia Test (AGID/Coggins or Elisa) that is dated no more than 6 months before the date of arrival.
+In addition, any horse that travels a distance of more than 75 miles to the Expo, whether from in or out of state will need an negative Coggins Test.

 10. Stallions will be permitted to leave the show grounds for breeding or collection.
 Please inform the barn manager of your in and out times.

-11. Any electricity, carpentry, wiring connections shall be installed at participant’s expense.
+11. Any electricity, carpentry, and wiring connections shall be installed at the participant’s expense.

-12. All labor necessary in setting-up or removing exhibits must be supplied by participant and must comply with building labor requirements.
+12. Participants must supply all labor necessary in setting up or removing exhibits and must comply with building labor requirements.

 14. All exhibits must remain intact until the close of the show.